Raidi13/terraform-aws-vpc/readme.md

 ![vpc](https://github.com/user-attachments/assets/a4b2c023-09d2-42ed-86ae-592eb56cfb4b)

-# Terraform AWS VPC Module Customised
+# Terraform AWS VPC Module
 This module is going to create the following resources. for HA we are going to get first 2 Az.

 * VPC